microsoft/AcademicContent/README.md

 # Academic Resources for Computer Science

-**March 2018 Release.** *The content and code on this repo is intended for computer science instruction as a collaboration with Microsoft developer advocates and Faculty / Students under the [MIT license](LICENSE.md).
+*The content and code on this repo is intended for computer science instruction as a collaboration with Microsoft developer advocates and Faculty / Students under the [MIT license](LICENSE.md).
 Please check back regularly for updated versions.*

 **Source:** https://github.com/MSFTImagine/computerscience